elceef/dnstwist/docs/README.md

 ```

 Ensure your DNS server can handle thousands of requests within a short period
 of time.
-Otherwise, you can specify an external DNS server with `--nameservers`
+Otherwise, you can specify an external DNS or DNS-over-HTTPS server
-argument.
+with `--nameservers` argument.

 Manually checking each domain name in terms of serving a phishing site might be
 time-consuming.
 To address this, `dnstwist` makes use of so-called fuzzy hashes